Skip to content

 typescript

-In the above example, the Context.getActorUri() method generates the dereferenceable URI of the actor with the bare handle "john_doe".
+In the above example, the Context.getActorUri() method generates the dereferenceable URI of the actor with the identifier "john_doe".

 NOTE

 The Context.getActorUri() method does not guarantee that the actor URI is always dereferenceable for every argument.
-Make sure that the argument is a valid bare handle before calling the method.
+Make sure that the argument is a valid identifier before calling the method.

 Decoupling actor URIs from WebFinger usernames